ItsTheChickenMan/A-Not-So-Dark-Game/README.md

 Features one location, second location is in source code but is being worked on and can't be accessed in-game.

 # Compatibility
 JRE 1.8.0_201 is currently required to run.
+You can download it here: https://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html

 Compatible with Windows XP, 7, and 10.